May 10 - 12 and 17 - 19, 2023 | 1:00 – 5:00pm ET

 Live Online Format

-Each day, executives and professionals working in a wide variety of public- and private-sector and non-profit organizations — across every major sector of the economy — must take actions that have significant regulatory implications.
-To make smarter decisions, leaders and their organizations need to draw on an arsenal of analytic tools to assess regulatory problems and identify and evaluate solutions.
+Significant regulatory decisions are at the forefront of the actions leaders take across every major sector of the economy.
+Leaders and their organizations need to draw on an arsenal of analytic tools to assess regulatory problems and identify and evaluate solutions.

-This six-day program helps professionals from across regulatory domains build the skills and insight needed to better analyze and make regulatory decisions, as well as to operate effectively within an ever-changing regulatory environment.
-Participants will hone the skills needed for understanding and assessing regulations — and for making smarter management and compliance-related decisions.
+Tailored towards executives and professionals, this six-day program helps to develop critical-thinking insight and decision-making skills needed to better navigate an ever-changing regulatory environment.
+Participants will hone the skills needed for understanding, analyzing, and assessing regulations — and for making more effective management and compliance-related decisions.

 Why You Should Attend